-To develop the perspective of strategic human resource management.
+COB1: To develop the perspective of strategic human resource management.

-General

-- To distinguish the strategic approach to human resources from the traditional • functional approach. - To assess the feasibility of various strategic alternatives, in terms of HR capabilities. - To understand the framework for managing performance and developing reward policies, practices and processes. - To familiarise the relationships with employees and their trade unions.
+COB2: To distinguish the strategic approach to human resources from the traditional functional approach.

+COB3: To assess the feasibility of various strategic alternatives, in terms of HR capabilities.

+COB4: To understand the framework for managing performance and developing reward policies, practices and processes.

+COB5: To familiarise the relationships with employees and their trade unions.

-FRAMEWORK OF STRATEGIC HUMAN RESOURCE MODULE I 12 MANAGEMENT
+MODULE I Framework of Strategic Human Resource 12 Management